-For fiscal year 2013, the District paid the Grey Forest Volunteer Fire Department \$268,428 for emergency services to the District.
-In addition, \$293,753 was spent in relation to funding a building for District 8 Fire and Rescue.
-These costs represented 97% of the District's total expenditures.
+For fiscal year 2014, the District paid the Grey Forest Volunteer Fire Department \$321,619 for emergency services to the District.
+The District is in the process of constructing a building for District 8 Fire and Rescue.
+During fiscal year 2014 the District used \$259,181 in relation to this project.
+These costs represented 86% of the expenditures incurred by the District during the fiscal year.